kcotten/restep/README.md

 ----

-> ℹ️ The following provide an overview of some of the things the currently restep includes as an example.
-Ideally, both will become inputs in a future pull request
+> ℹ️ The following provide an overview of some of the things the restep includes as an example.
+Ideally, these would become inputs in a future pull request

 ## Prometheus Client
 Example of exporting metrics to Prometheus that will be available at `localhost:8000/metrics` with no expectation that prometheus is running.